-The interview with the PREA Coordinator confirmed the following: "The New York State Department of Corrections and Community Supervision does not have any facilities, units or wings dedicated to lesbian, gay, bisexual, transgender or intersex incarcerated individuals.
-When a transgender or intersex incarcerated individual requests a facility assignment based upon their gender identity, an individualized assessment is conducted, and such placements are made when warranted.
+(g) The interview with the PREA Coordinator confirmed the following: "The New York State Department of Corrections and Community Supervision does not have any facilities, units or wings dedicated to lesbian, gay, bisexual, transgender or intersex incarcerated individuals.
+When a transgender or intersex incarcerated individual requests a facility assignment based upon their gender identity, a Central Office committee conducts an individualized assessment and such placements are made when warranted.
 Many LGBTIQ+ incarcerated individuals are housed in the general population, although their specific housing location will be influenced by their vulnerability.
 Other LGBTIQ+ incarcerated individuals will be housed in a unit that is appropriate based on other needs, including discipline, chronic protective custody, mental health, or treatment needs."

-Directive #4021 Inmate Reception/Classification states, an inmate who identifies as transgender or intersex will not be placed in a gender-specific facility, housing unit, or program based solely on their external genital anatomy.
-This was further reiterated by the interview with the PREA Coordinator.
+Directive #4021 Inmate Reception/ Classification states, an inmate who identifies as transgender or intersex will not be placed in a gender-specific facility, housing unit, or program based solely on their external genital anatomy.

-Review of the policy and other documentation which included an example of a risk assessment screen for a transgender incarcerated individual in addition to Form 115.42, comments noted in response to 115.41M and processes in place that communicate risk needs to staff support a finding of compliance.
-One completed risk assessment was reviewed during the pre-audit.
-Additional documentation from fifteen randomly selected files also demonstrated compliance.
-Additional notifications to the program staff regarding incarcerated individuals requiring attention were also provided for the auditor to review the process.
+Review of the policy, PREA Manual and other documentation which included examples of Form 115.42, comments noted on the 115.41M and processes in place that communicate risk needs to staff support a finding of compliance.
 As stated, at this facility, all incarcerated individuals are reassessed quarterly, and asked questions again related to sexual abuse/harassment safety.
 This was confirmed by staff interviews and incarcerated individual interviews.
-Documentation showing that a transgender incarcerated individual's own views are given serious consideration was provided to the auditor upon request (previous housed at this facility during the past twelve months).
-Based upon this analysis of written authority, completed documentation, interviews with the intake sergeant, ORCs, PREA Coordinator/PREA Compliance Manager, and incarcerated individuals all provide sound evidence for the auditor to find the facility substantially exceeds compliance with this standard.
+Documentation showing that a transgender incarcerated individual's own views are given serious consideration was provided to the auditor with the pre audit documentation.
+Based upon this analysis of written authority, completed documentation, interviews with the intake sergeant, ORCs, PREA Coordinator, ADS PREA, and incarcerated individuals all provides the auditor with sound evidence for the auditor to find the facility substantially exceeds compliance with this standard.